antonio-hus/Web-Programming/README.md

 ## Technologies Used

 ## License
-The projects are developed following the CS50's Web Programming with Python and Javascript Course lab requirments and thus fall under the Harvard's license:
+The projects are developed following the CS50's Web Programming with Python and Javascript Course lab requirments and thus fall under the Harvard's license - [License Page](https://cs50.harvard.edu/web/2020/license/).

-This course is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license.
-This is a human-readable summary of (and not a substitute for) the license.
-Official translations of this license are available in other languages.

-You are free to:

-Share — copy and redistribute the material in any medium or format
-Adapt — remix, transform, and build upon the material
-Under the following terms:

-Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
-NonCommercial — You may not use the material for commercial purposes.
-ShareAlike — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.
-No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.